alexnault/alexnault.dev/posts/why-i-over-engineer-my-blog.md

 ---
 title: "Why I Over-Engineer My Blog"
 date: "2021-10-21"
-coverImage: "/ales-nesetril-Im7lZjxeLhg-unsplash.webp"
+coverImage: "/mahesh-ranaweera-N6cdAF4mfqU-unsplash.webp"
-excerpt: "The reason is obvious actually."
+excerpt: "For every hour I spend writing I spend six working on this website."
 ---

-For every hour I spend writing I spend six working on this website.

 Truth is, **this blog could very well be built with a few static HTML pages** and it would still bring the same value to readers.